jgraettinger/blog/event-streaming-like-1978.md

 There's only one of them,
 and it provides an ordered sequence of inputs.

-_But_ in reality we may want to transform from multiple Kenesis or Kafka topics, each having multiple physical partitions representing a distinct sequence of inputs.
+_Reality_: we may want to transform from multiple Kenesis or Kafka topics, each having multiple physical partitions representing a distinct sequence of inputs.